 The Barry University internet and intranet pages are considered official University publications as well as campus wide information sources.
 As with printed publications, only approved University information will be communicated on Barry’s home pages and all other official pages that are linked to it.

 All officially recognized student organizations are encouraged to develop official pages for linkage to the Barry University and Student Services internet and intranet home pages so that a comprehensive view of the University is offered.
 Official pages will be linked to appropriate, previously created categories after review and approval by the Director of Student Life.
 Student Organizations wishing to have their materials placed on departmental web pages other than those supported by the Division of Mission and Student Engagement must receive prior approval from the Director of Student Life.

 Student organizations are responsible for developing their own pages.
 Whenever possible, links to other sites on the Barry University home page should be created.
 This will reduce duplication of effort and help ensure consistency and accuracy.

 Student organizations creating official web pages are responsible for the timely updating of text and images contained on those pages.
 An official web page manager must be appointed.
 Web pages expire at the close of each semester.
 Material reviews and revisions must be made during the first two full weeks of each semester.
 No changes will be accepted outside of this time frame.
-Contact information including a phone number, address and e-mail address for the web page manager and a stamp indicating the date of the last update will be placed on file in the Office of Center for Student Involvement .
+Contact information including a phone number, address and e-mail address for the web page manager and a stamp indicating the date of the last update will be placed on file in the Office of Student Life.